-The primary sources on campus that enforce the alcohol and drug policies pertaining to students are the Kilgore College Police Department (including canine detection), the Director of Residential and Student Life, and the Vice President of Student Development.
-For instances involving employees, the Office of Human Resources handles interventions and/or sanctions.
+The primary sources on campus that enforce the alcohol and drug policies pertaining to students are the Kilgore College Police Department (including canine detection), the Director of Campus Life, and the Dean of Students.

-It is the responsibility of the Vice President to assess instances of infractions by students and to determine sanctions.
+It is the responsibility of the Dean of Students to assess instances of infractions by students and to determine sanctions.
 The Kilgore College Student Handbook outlines the following sanctions: